SveSop/nvapi_standalone/README.md

 ## Goal

-The aim is to provide some more functions to NvAPI so that it will fake my GTX970 as best it can.
+The aim is to provide some more functions to NvAPI so that it will fake nVidia cards as best it can.
+The "fakedll" folders have the fake dll's used by wine incase one wants to use the winelib created
+dll.so files directly with a custom wine.
+You need to copy the dll.so files in their respective
+lib/lib64 folders in your custom wine binary folder.
+Same with the fakedll's.
+(Recommended only with
+wine-staging binaries!).

 ## Changes